DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DOCUSIGN/SETUP/Field-Types.md

 ## Email.
 This field automatically populates with the recipient's email address.

-Checkbox.
+## Checkbox.
 This is a standard, square box for recipients to select one or more options.
 You can add a single box or a group of multiple boxes.

-A checkbox group can include a validation rule to enforce how many checkboxes in the group your signer must select.
-Checkboxes can be required or optional, but if you apply validation that requires the signer to select a certain number of boxes, then the field becomes required.
-Learn more...
-Tip: If you have a scenario where your recipient must mark to indicate explicit agreement, use a single checkbox and select the Required Field option.
+Tip: If you have a scenario where your recipient must mark to indicate explicit agreement, use a single checkbox and place it next to the item to be agreed.
+For exmaple an amount or currency to be used as part of the agreeemnt.

-Radio Buttons.
+## Radio Buttons ##
 Radio buttons provide options from which recipients can select only one response.
 Radio buttons are placed as a group, and you can add, remove, or position the individual buttons.
 When you add a radio button field, the group contains two options.
-Click the "+" icon to add an option to the radio group.

 Radio buttons have the following unique properties:

-Group Label.
-This label identifies the radio button group.
+** Radio Group ID ** This label identifies the radio button group.
 It is not shown to recipients but is included with the envelope form data.
-Radio Button Values.
-Values for each radio button.
-These values are shown to recipients and the selected value is included when you download form data for the document.
-In order to collect meaningful data from radio button selections by the recipient, enter unique and representative values for each radio button.
-On the completed PDF, only the selected option remains, appearing as an "x".
-Default values: "Radio1" "Radio2"
-Group Tooltip.
-Add an optional tooltip text to show to recipients when they hover over or select a radio button.
-Radio buttons, as a group, can be required or optional.
-If you set the Required Field property, your recipient must select one of the options in order to finish signing.
-Default: Required

-If you have a scenario where your recipient must mark to indicate explicit agreement, use a single checkbox with validation.